-- 4.6 The County Council will seek the views of its stakeholders and respond appropriately by:- - clearly identifying its stakeholders, in order to ensure that relationships with these groups continue to be effective - maintaining effective channels of communication which reach all groups within the community and other stakeholders as well as offering a range of consultation methods; to this end the County Council has a Communications Strategy to support the 2020 North Yorkshire Programme and an Engagement Promise that are regularly reviewed and updated - publishing a Council Plan and an annual Statement of Final Accounts to inform stakeholders and services users of the previous year's achievements and outcomes - publishing a Medium Term Financial Strategy and consulting each year on the Annual Revenue Budget and its impact on Council Tax - providing a variety of opportunities for the public to engage effectively with the County Council including attending meetings, opportunity to ask questions at meetings, written consultations, surveys, web chats with Leader and Chief Executive - presenting itself in an open and accessible manner to ensure that County Council matters are dealt with transparently, in so far as the need for confidentiality allows
+- 4.7 The County Council will seek the views of its stakeholders and respond appropriately by:- - clearly identifying its stakeholders, in order to ensure that relationships with these groups continue to be effective - maintaining effective channels of communication which reach all groups within the community and other stakeholders as well as offering a range of consultation methods; to this end the County Council has a Communications Strategy to support the Beyond 2020 ProgrammeLocal Government Reorganisation Programme and an Engagement Promise that are regularly reviewed and updated - publishing a Council Plan and an annual Statement of Final Accounts to inform stakeholders and services users of the previous year's achievements and outcomes - publishing a Medium Term Financial Strategy and consulting each year on the Annual Revenue Budget and its impact on Council Tax - providing a variety of opportunities for the public to engage effectively with the County Council including attending meetings, opportunity to ask questions at meetings, written consultations, surveys, web chats with Leader and Chief Executive - presenting itself in an open and accessible manner to ensure that County Council matters are dealt with transparently, in so far as the need for confidentiality allows - supporting these shared principles and the undertakings in the North Yorkshire Compact which provides a framework for local authorities and other public bodies to work together with the voluntary and community sector. - and mMaintaining an online engagement community called North Yorkshire Views where the public can have their say and share ideas about how the County Council operates. - maintaining a Freedom of Information Act Publication Scheme and arrangements to respond to requests for information from the public - operating Access to Information Procedure Rules to ensure local people and stakeholders can exercise their rights to express an opinion on decisions, and can understand what decisions have been made and why - ensuring the lawful and correct treatment of personal information through a Data Protection policy framework that follows the principles set out in the Data Protection Act 2018 and the General Data Protection Regulation 2018.

-- supporting these shared principles and the undertakings in the North Yorkshire Compact which provides a framework for local authorities and other public bodies to work together with the voluntary and community sector maintaining a Citizens' Panel of around 2000 residents who are consulted twice a year on a wide range of service issues - maintaining a Freedom of Information Act Publication Scheme and arrangements to respond to requests for information from the public - operating Access to Information Procedure Rules to ensure local people and stakeholders can exercise their rights to express an opinion on decisions, and can understand what decisions have been made and why - ensuring the lawful and correct treatment of personal information through a Data Protection policy that follows the principles set out in the Data Protection Act 2018 and the General Data Protection Regulation. - maintaining a County Council website that provides access to information and services and opportunities for public engagement
+- maintaining a County Council website that provides access to information and services and opportunities for public engagement. - conformance with the requirements of the Local Government Transparency Code